JeffConcerto/JeffConcerto/README.md

 ### Pingie Pong:
 An original iOS game built with Swift and SwiftUI.
 The game features custom algorithms to create CPU characters with distinct playing styles, enhancing replay value and player engagement.

-Click the image for YouTube Demo Video (No Audio) [![Pingie Pong Demo](https://img.youtube.com/vi/ati6nTmnw98/maxresdefault.jpg)](https://youtu.be/ati6nTmnw98)
+Click the image below for a YouTube Demo Video (No Audio)!
+[![Pingie Pong Demo](https://img.youtube.com/vi/ati6nTmnw98/maxresdefault.jpg)](https://youtu.be/ati6nTmnw98)

 ### Goaltender: